skienzmatishun/rippreport/content/p/catalyst-justice/index.md

 ---
-title: "CATALYST JUSTICE"
+title: CATALYST JUSTICE
 date: 2020-05-21
-thumbnail: "img/catalyst-justice.png"
+thumbnail: img/catalyst-justice.png
 categories:
 - thursday-thunder
 tags:
 - catalyst
 - city-council
 - dinardi
 - mcsharry
 - mcsharrys
 - ronan-mcsharry
 authors:
 - admin
+alttags: "Prohibition signs: one displays CATALYST, the other a scales of justice, symbolizing corruption among elected officials"
 ---
 How many people remember Sen Tripp Pittman and his theft of BP money to the tune of $750,000 dollars?

 How many people remember our new Senator, Chris Elliott, and his DUI charge?